StijnWolf/DeckLight/README.md

 8. (Optional) Enjoy!

 ### What the script does:
-This script launches Moonlight, but before it does that it checks the primary display's current resolution.
-(For example 1080p on a monitor and 1280x800 in Steam Deck's handheld mode).
-Then edits Moonlight's config file to set its resolution to the primary display's current resolution.
+This script launches Moonlight, but before it does that it checks the primary display's current resolution and refresh rate.
+(For example 1080p@120hz on a monitor and 1280x800@90hz in Steam Deck's handheld mode).
+Then edits Moonlight's config file to set its resolution and fps to the primary display's current resolution and refresh rate respectively.

+### Moondeck support

+This script seems to work fine with [MoonDeck](https://github.com/FrogTheFrog/moondeck).
+I use the following script as a custom Moonlight executable with the MoonDeck decky plugin:

+    #!/bin/bash
+    /home/deck/Documents/DeckLight/DeckLight.sh stream SteamDeck "MoonDeckStream" $1 $2;

+Create a `.sh` file and place it wherever you like and set it as the custom Moonlight executable under Moondeck's Moonlight settings.
+The resolution settings passed by MoonDeck are ignored by the script.
+##### Why use this as a custom moonlight executable for MoonDeck?
+This script matches the refresh rate of the primary monitor, MoonDeck only has the option to set a static default value for Moonlight's related fps setting.